1566 (19th June)

 This conference agreed a peace between England and Spain and ended 20 years of war.

 Despite not having the backing of either the English or Scottish governments, James proclaimed himself King of Great Britain.
 He was not able to use the title on English statutes but he forced its use in Scotland.

 The Gentlemen Adventurers of Fife made a second attempt to colonise the Isle of Lewis, but had no more success than their first attempt in 1598.

 James’s son, Charles, was created Duke of York and made a Knight of the Bath.

 1605 (8th April)

 A daughter, Mary was born to James and Anne of Denmark at Greenwich Palace.

 1605 (5th November)

-A plot to assassinate James and the government by blowing up the Houses of Parliament on the day of the state opening of Parliament by the King, was uncovered.
+A plot to assassinate King James I and the government by blowing up the Houses of Parliament on the day of the state opening of Parliament by the King, was uncovered.
 Guido Fawkes and the other perpetrators were executed.

 1606 (22nd June)